lastcoolnameleft/timer-bot/README.md

 * /src/component - React Components
 * /src/lib - The shared code that the Bot Framework and the UI utilize
 * /src/* - Misc Express route code

+This dir structure is mainly an artifact of the projects used to bootstrap this project.

 # Development